 Voting in the AACTA Awards determines which performers, practitioners and productions will be honoured with Australia’s highest screen accolade – an AACTA Award.

-Round One Voting | Closed
+Round One Voting | 2–10 October 2018

-Round Two Voting | Closed
+Round Two Voting | 29 October–6 November 2018

-During Round Two voting, each AACTA member voted to determine the following:
+During Round Two voting, all AACTA members (regardless of chapter allocation) vote to determine the following:

-- Feature Film winners: all AACTA members (regardless of chapter allocation) voted to determine the winners across all feature film categories.
+- Feature Film winners: all AACTA members vote to determine the winners across all feature film categories.

-- Hair and Makeup winner: all AACTA members (regardless of chapter allocation) voted to determine the winner of the AACTA Award for Best Hair and Makeup.
-The nominees in this category were determined by AACTA Award juries.
+- Hair and Makeup winners: all AACTA members vote to determine the winner of the AACTA Award for Best Hair and Makeup.
+The nominees in this category will be determined by the Hair and Makeup Jury.

 In Round Two, winners are determined by a simple majority vote.